jechol/daybit-api-docs/source/includes/_pydaybit.md

 ### coin_prices()

-Token to USDT exchange rate for every token.
-You will get `Noficiation` event whenever price of any token gets changed.
-Please note that only updated token price will be returned.
+Coin to USDT exchange rate for every coin.
+You will get `Noficiation` event whenever price of any coin gets changed.
+Please note that only updated coin price will be returned.

 * Topic: `/subscription:coin_prices`